mamdouni/java-next-generations/java14/readme.md

 Find more here :
 - https://app.pluralsight.com/ilx/video-courses/ebf4411f-5401-4515-b3bc-272b4451155a/feaf7082-bb95-4db7-87f0-a1f745cb4680/819f2893-0a79-479b-a9c4-a3579442c43d

-Here's the ChatGPT introduction if this feature.
+Here's the ChatGPT introduction for this feature.

 In Java, a record is a special kind of class introduced in Java 14 (as a preview feature) and officially added in Java 16.
 It provides a simpler way to define classes intended to hold immutable data.
 Records are especially useful for creating data-carrying classes where you want to store values and don't need complex behavior.